Electronic Annual Report

 Water System Reporters - Where to Access the Report

 Our electronic Annual Reporting (eAR) System is the method used to collect the critical water system information that must be reported to the State Water Resources Control Board, Division of Drinking Water annually.
+Approved users must go to the eAR Portal to complete and submit the water system's eAR.

 Information Collected